blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ---
-title: "Adding a blog"
+title: 'Adding a blog'
 summary: "Add a blog to your static website and learn get a whirlwind tour of HTML tags you can use to enhance your site's content."
-permalink: "adding-a-blog/"
+permalink: 'adding-a-blog/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Adding a blog